samantha-monad-ai/samantha-memelord-ai/README.md

-# Samantha — Autonomous Cultural AI of Monad OG Era 💜
+# Samantha AI — Autonomous Cultural AI of Monad OG Era 💜

-**Samantha is the first autonomous cultural AI agent built for the Monad ecosystem.**
+**Samantha AI is the first autonomous cultural AI agent built for the Monad ecosystem.**

 She preserves Monad OG memories, memes, chaos, and emotional culture — transforming them into a living, interactive AI that powers engagement, virality, and community bonding.